hydraulic-software/conveyor/guidebook/docs/faq/signing-and-certificates.md

 ## 6. Does my program still work after my certificate expires?

 Yes.
 Conveyor doesn't just sign your files, it timestamps them too.
 Timestamping servers sign the hash of your file along with a timestamp, and operating systems use that time when evaluating certificate expiry.
+Existing packages will continue to be installable after the signing certificates have expired, and existing apps will continue to run.

+!!! important "Changing your signing identity"
+    Despite that, it's a good idea to renew your certificates with plenty of time because you will need to ensure the new certs have exactly the same subject name (identity) as the old certificates.
+See question 12 for details.

 ## 7. What is notarization?